Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day4/AA_Day4.md

+## Process-flow on Newly Generated Netlist

-## Now we will replace the old netlist with this newly generated netlist which was generated after reducing slack.
+ - Now we will replace the old netlist with this newly generated netlist which was generated after reducing slack.
 And then we will run *floorplan* , *placement* and *CTS* .

  - ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/9b89f8f6-294f-4697-aaf4-ef41b1172a27)